Cost of Living in Australia

-The cost of living accommodations in Australia vary depending on which region you are living in.
+The cost of living accommodations in Australia varies depending on which region you are living in.
 The more rural areas of Australia, like those you will find in the western and northern Australian states, will have much lower accommodation costs.
-More urbanized areas, like those in the ACT and around Sydney, will have higher rates, especially if you are downtown.
+In more urbanized areas, like those in the ACT and around Sydney will have higher rates, especially if you are downtown.

 The cost of your living accommodations will also vary on how many rooms your rental has.
 On average, a one bedroom apartment will cost anywhere from $1000 (in rural areas) to $1750 (city center).
 Living on campus typically costs much less (approximately $750/month).
 If you are renting a 3 bedroom apartment, you could see costs as high as $2,500 a month in the city, but that is because of the assumption that you will be splitting the cost with roommates (which, in the end, would make it less expensive than a one bedroom apartment).

 Accommodation is the first thing you must take care of when you land a foreign country.
 Yet, in Australia, as we already mentioned, is an issue easily to tackle.
 You only need to have a simple picture of how much it may cost to you, and where it costs exactly what you’re sure you can afford.
 Use this prices below as a reference

 Hostels and Guesthouses – $90-$150 per week

 Shared rental – $85 – $215 per week

 On campus – $90-$280 per week